 GEORGETOWN, Texas — EDITOR'S NOTE: This article has been updated with a response from Texas Parks and Wildlife.
 The video above was published prior to their response.

 Animal owners in Williamson County have recently lost many pets and livestock to something killing and eating them.
 A Texas game warden in Williamson County said a mountain lion is likely behind the attacks.

 Louisville Metro Animal Services says they are looking into this.

 As for the cases involving the llamas and donkeys, they still don’t know what killed those animals.

-Kentucky NADP researchers are looking into this.
+Texas NADP researchers are looking into this.